Business cards are an important part of life, helping us quickly swap contact details and turn a brief meeting into a valuable long-term contact.

 Another competitor in the space is SnapDat.
 Currently only available for iOS, the idea is that to pass your details on to another user, you just ask for their SnapDat username and it’s sent straight across to them.

-SnapDat differentiates itself from the competition via its 40 virtual business card designs, which it hopes will help convey your personality and individuality more than a plain vCard.
+SnapDat differentiates itself from the competition via its 40 electronic (virtual) business card designs, which it hopes will help convey your personality and individuality more than a plain vCard.
 That said, you can send your details to those who don’t use the app via an email option which attaches a vCard containing all your details.

 While it won’t help you do away with your own business cards, Google’s super-smart Goggles app for iPhone and Android can help you deal with other people’s business cards that you receive.
 Simple take a photo of a card with the app and, providing Goggles recognises it as a business card, you’ll get an option to save the information directly to your address book.

 It’s impressive stuff, although if you find it’s not giving the results you expect, another option is ScanBizCards which does the same thing, but for iPhone only.